paulrobertlloyd/paulrobertlloyd-v3/source/_talks/multipack_presents_november_2010.markdown

 ### Skype's Brand Guidelines
 I've been collecting styleguides for a number of years, partly as I'm interested in branding and corporate identity, but also to refer to when creating my own guidelines.
 One of my favourites is that created for Skype:

-{% figure "A selection of pages from the Skype styleguide" %}
+{% figure caption:"A selection of pages from the Skype styleguide" %}
 {% picture /2010/11/styleguides_for_the_web_skype.png alt="" %}
 {% endfigure %}